garyesmith/nextjs-blog/README.md

 ### Typescript

-This demonstration is coded using Typescript, with transpiling from `.ts` and `.tsx` to `.js` files occuring during `npm run dev` or `npm run build`.
-Typescript configuration is located in `tsconfig.json` and targets `es6`.
+Files in this project use Typescript, with transpiling occuring during `npm run dev` or `npm run build`.
+Typescript configuration is located in `tsconfig.json` and is set to target `es6`.

 ### Tanstack Query (React-Query)

-The [Tanstack Query](https://tanstack.com/query/v4/docs/overview) (formerly known as React-Query) library is used to fetch data from an external API endpoint located at https://6144e843411c860017d256f0.mockapi.io/api/v1/posts.
+The [Tanstack Query](https://tanstack.com/query/v4/docs/overview) (formerly *React-Query*) library is used to fetch data from an external API endpoint located at https://6144e843411c860017d256f0.mockapi.io/api/v1/posts.

 Tanstack is integrated with Next.js using the method detailed in their [GitHub CodeSandbox](https://codesandbox.io/s/github/tanstack/query/tree/main/examples/react/nextjs?from-embed=&file=/pages/_app.js).

 This integration uses Server-Side Rendering (SSR) to render the static HTML of the pages and then "hydrates" them with the dynamic data once it is available.
 This prevents a blank page from appearing while the data is fetched from the API.

-The `usePosts` hook fetches data from the API and pre-sorts it by the `createdAt` field to ensure the newest posts are always displayed first, by creation date (as updates do not generally change post ordering on a blog).
+The `usePosts` hook fetches data from the API and pre-sorts it by the `createdAt` field to ensure the newest posts are always displayed first, by creation date (updates do not generally change post ordering on a blog).

 ### Chakra-UI